 These little pumpkin bruschetta are a taste explosion!
-Crispy pan-fried bread, a hint of garlic, rich and buttery roasted Hokkaido squash, sweet and tangy pomegranate tendrils, aromatic basil and a spicy umami hot sauce!
+Crispy pan-fried bread, a hint of garlic, rich and buttery roasted Hokkaido squash, sweet and tangy pomegranate seeds, aromatic basil and a spicy umami hot sauce!

 Ingredients